 - Does TypeScript support all principles of object-oriented programming?

 - Explain why a particular piece of code is marked wrong by the code validator (make sure to practice a lot of examples of these).

-It’s vital to all the basics of Node.js itself – how the event loop works, why you should avoid synchronous methods and ore.
+It’s vital to understand all the basics of Node.js itself – how the event loop works, why you should avoid synchronous methods and more.
 Working with Node.js is a lot about handling APIs and the framework you should be familiar with is express.js.
 That’s why you should definitely brush up on error handling in express.js and the mechanics of the middleware.